Universal Free School Lunch Ending June 30

-As USDA child nutrition COVID-19 waivers expire on June 30, free school lunches at Department of Defense Education Activity (DoDEA) schools outside the continental United States will end once the 2022-23 school year begins.
+DALLAS – As USDA child nutrition COVID-19 waivers expire on June 30, free school lunches at Department of Defense Education Activity (DoDEA) schools outside the continental United States will end once the 2022-23 school year begins.
+During the COVID-19 pandemic, students enrolled at DODEA schools received free reimbursable meals through the Student Meal Program operated by the Army & Air Force Exchange Service, Marine Corps Exchange and Navy Exchange Service Command.

+Beginning next school year, elementary school lunch prices will be $3.50.
+Secondary school lunches will be available for $3.75.
+Breakfast for all grades will be $2.00.
+Per federal guidelines, families qualifying for the Free and Reduced Meal Program will pay $0.30 for breakfast and $0.40 for lunch.
+Breakfast may not be offered at all DoDEA locations.

+The Student Meal Program offers meals, on a break-even basis, in accordance with the United States Department of Agriculture’s nutrition standards.
+Whole grains, lean proteins, fresh fruits and vegetables and low-fat milk are offered on a daily basis.

 |Date Taken: